Nagqu: History

 Nagqu appeared clearly in the earliest historical materials, it was part of the ancient Zhangzhung and it was called Yangtong (羊同) in Chinese historical records.
 In Tibetan historical records, the place was called "Zhuodai" (卓岱), meaning "nomadic tribe", and the inhabitants here were called "Zhuoba" (卓巴), meaning "nomads"; or "Qiangba" (羌巴), meaning "northerner"; or "Changri", it means the northern tribe.
 In the era of the ascendancy of Zhangzhung, as its inhabitants divided their territory into the inner, outer and middle three parts.
 The modern Nagqu roughly is the territories of middle Zhangzhung and outer Zhangzhung.
 The dzong architecture of Dangnuoqiong was the center of middle Zhangzhung, it was located round the lake of Tangra Yumco in the southwest of Nagqu.
 As the Zhangzhung Regime was weakened, its territory shrank to the west.

-During the Song Dynasty, Nagqu was called one of the Four Northern Tribes (北方四部落).
+The earliest mosque was built in the 14th century.
+During the Song dynasty, Nagqu was called one of the Four Northern Tribes (北方四部落).
 In 1269, the Mongolian soldiers began to garrison in the northern Tibet, and later the "39 Tribes of Hor" (ཧོར, 霍尔) formed Mongolian forces in northern Tibet.
 In 1731, the Qing Government placed the territory of 39 Tribes under the direct jurisdiction of the Amban.

 In 1751, Kanxiang Dzong (坎襄宗) in Nagqu was formed to the direct rule of the Kashag Government, and part of the area was under the jurisdiction of Panchen.
 Around the Xinhai Revolution, the government of the Kashag Government relegated the region of 39 Tribes to its rule and forcibly took over the Panchen Lama.
 In 1916, the "Hor Director" (霍尔总管) was established.
 In 1942, the prefecture of Changchub Chikyab (བྱང་ཆུབ་སྤྱི་ཁྱབ་, 绛曲基巧) was formed.

 In 1951, the seat of Changchub Chikyab Prefecture was Nagqu (Heihe) Town, the prefecture administered the pasture land to the northern Lhasa and 6 dzongs in Heihe area, the Conference Hall of Panchen Chamber (班禅堪布会议厅) administered Damusajia Dzong (达木萨迦宗).
 The prefecture of Changchub Chikyab had jurisdiction over 14 dzongs in 1954.

 The Preparatory Committee of Tibet Autonomous Region set up Chikyab Office (基巧办事处) in Nagqu in October 1956, The prefecture of Changchub Chikyab was renamed to Heihe in 1959, the prefecture of Heihe was renamed to Nagqu in January 1960, its seat was Heihe County (modern Seni District).

 The former Nagqu Prefecture was approved for prefecture-level city status on October 2, 2017, by the State Council, and it was officially established on May 7, 2018.